 Her journey began with her first workshop taught by Ansel Adams and Yousuf Karsh where her style of documentary photography was born.
 Since she had no desire to carry a view camera, she found her true calling in documenting Ansel, Yousuf and the class behind the scenes.

 Judith is more than just a devoted photography teacher.
-She has an incredible passion for service making sure that anyone who works with her advances their skills in some way.
-Her Coaching specialty besides in photography, is wardrobe and health where she supports women encompassing the whole body to look better, feel better and yes, see better.
+She has an incredible passion for the craft, making sure that anyone who works with her advances their skills in some way.